woojiahao/bookit/Project Guide.md

 2. Under the `Database` tab, create a `Real-time Database` (you will have to scroll down a little), and run it in **test** mode

 To test that the application is working, run the app and try making an account, you will see that a user is added and the database gets a new entry.

+***

+## Contributing
+1. Look through the issues and pick one that you can manage.
+If you are a beginner, you can filter the `good first issue` tag so as to view the issues that are much more manageable for a beginner.
+2. Find a feature/part of the code that you think can be improved or implemented an open an issue, I will take a look and if it is ideal, it will be approved and you can begin work on it.
+3. Documenting the code

+***